International Forestry and Hunting Fair

 Farm animals also had a dedicated exhibition.
 Several breeds of cattle, sheep and goats were presented.
 Beekeepers' stands were also sought-after, with the opportunity to buy or taste honey products.
 The offer of regional groceries and specials appealed to visitors with many sampling and tasting sessions.
 All the delicious foods were also available for purchase.

 Next SILVA REGINA and BIOMASS will be held in 2024, concurrently with TECHAGRO.
-In April 2023, the Brno Exhibition Centre will host ANIMAL TECH and the National Show of Livestock.
+In April 2023, the Brno Exhibition Centre will host ANIMAL TECH, the National Show of Livestock and the National Gamekeeping Show.